 These are technically fruits but are consumed as vegetables, many requiring cooking.
 Most of them resemble other vegetables, the avocado being an exception.

 Persea americana, the avocado or alligator pear, is a species with many different varieties occurring from Mexico to South America.
 The brownish-green pear-shaped fruit varies from 4-6 in. in length, is actually a one-seeded berry.
 The pulp surrounding the large seed has a buttery consistency and contains up to 30 percent fat, considerable carbohydrate and more proteins than any other fruit.
 The vitamin content is also very high.
 There are over 500 varieties and three major races: the Guatemalan, West Indian and Mexican.
 These differ in shape, size and hardiness as well as fat content.
 A few dwarf varieties such as Gwen and Little Cotto have been developed.
 Avocados have been used since ancient times in America and are consumed either fresh or cooked.
-The Guacamole of Mexico is a favorite dish that combines avocado flesh with chile pepper and other spices.
+The Guacamole of Mexico is a favorite dish that combines avocado flesh with chile pepper, garlic, lime juice and other spices.

 Breadfruit, Artocarpus altilis, has been a valuable human food in tropical countries of the world.
 It has been cultivated since antiquity.
 This is a very handsome tree with deeply incised leaves that reaches a height of 40-60 ft.
 The fruits are prickly and about the size of a melon.
 They are brownish yellow when ripe with a fibrous yellow pulp.
 These are often borne in small clusters.
 The fruit is consumed fresh or cooked.
 It may be broiled, baked, fried roasted or ground up and used for bread.
 During the months when the fruit is not available a paste that has been stored is used.
 There are over 110 varieties of breadfruit, some being seedless.
 There are few fruits trees that give a greater yield.
 An 8-year old tree may produce 700-800 fruits.
 The carbohydrate content is very high.